jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 retail (85.6%).
 Healthcare (75.3%) and government (68.2%) were
 affected somewhat less often (see Figure 3).

+![Figure 3: Percentage compromised by at least one successful attack in the past 12 months, by industry.]

 Looking globally, the countries with the highest percentage of organizations successfully attacked were Colombia (93.9%), Turkey (93.7%), Spain (91.8%), Mexico (90.6%), Canada (89.8%),